-Key Objectives / Policies Relevance Assessment The condition of water bodies and freshwater ecosystems is systematically monitored over time, and action is taken where freshwater is degraded, and to reverse deteriorating trends. prioritised catchments through the Strategic Reduction Plan.
+Key Objectives / Policies Relevance Assessment The condition of water bodies and freshwater ecosystems is systematically monitored over time, and action is taken where freshwater is degraded, and to reverse deteriorating trends. catchments through the Strategic Reduction Plan.
 Any adverse effects that do occur should be reduced over time with the reduction in the frequency of the WNOs and the achievement of the containment standard.
 Therefore, it is expected that any further loss of freshwater values should be avoided and that the Strategic and Sub-catchment Reduction Plans should progressively contribute to the enhancement of freshwater values and over time, so that the protection of indigenous biodiversity values is not prevented by the discharges.
 The six yearly reviews and updates of the Strategic Reduction Plan have the potential to provide opportunities to respond to plan changes to the Natural Resources Plan to implement the National Objectives Framework.
 Integrated management Policy 3 Freshwater is managed in an integrated way that considers the effects of the use and development of land on a whole-of-catchment basis, including the effects on receiving environments.
 This objective promotes integrated management which is what the proposal is seeking to achieve over the longer term.
-The proposal strongly aligns with this objective as it seeks to set in place through consent conditions the implementation of a Strategic Management Plan for an integrated catchment based and sub-catchment approach to the management of wastewater network discharges for the Hutt Valley and Wainuiomata wastewater network catchment.
+The proposal strongly aligns with this objective as it seeks to set in place through consent conditions the implementation of a Strategic Management Plan for an integrated catchment based and sub-catchment approach to the management of wastewater network discharges for the Wellington wastewater network catchment.
 Tangata whenua Policy 2 Tangata whenua are actively involved in freshwater management (including decision making processes), and Māori freshwater values are identified and provided for.
 Various overflows discharge to freshwater and have the potential to effect tangata whenua values and interests.
 Wellington Water is working to ensure that tangata whenua are active partners in resolving issues associated with the management of the wastewater network.
-In the first instance, a cultural impact assessment has been commissioned, as part of the application documentation, on behalf of
+In the first instance an assessment of existing documents prepared by Ngāti Toa Rangatira and Taranaki Whānui has been undertaken by WWL

-Key Objectives / Policies Relevance Assessment Taranaki Whānui ki Te Upoko o Te Ika and Ngāti Toa.
-This assessment identifies the freshwater values held by Māori in the Hutt and Wainuiomata catchments and concludes with recommendations for the management of key network discharges.
+Key Objectives / Policies Relevance Assessment to identify potential effects on cultural values.
+This assessment identifies the values held by Ngāti Toa Rangatira and Taranaki Whānui for the Wellington south coast and Wellington Harbour, and for Wellington City urban streams.
+Key proposals in the application seek to address the adverse effects on these values.
 Central to this process is the Collaborative Committee which will comprise an equal number of members from Mana Whenua and the consent holder.
 The overall purpose of the Collaborative Committee is to provide strategic direction to the consent holder to achieve the wastewater network overflow objectives and the containment standards over the term of the consent.
 A key responsibility of the Collaborative Committee is to oversee the development of the Strategic Reduction Plan which includes setting the prioritised sub-catchments.
-The recommendations from the cultural impact assessment will be used to inform the prioritisation of the sub-catchments.
 Other functions of the Collaborative Committee include: overseeing the preparation and implementation of the Mātauranga Māori Monitoring Plan.
 This Plan will be required to be aligned with the Regional Kaitiaki Monitoring Framework (Method M2 of the PNRP).
 Determining an option for further investigation that will achieve or contribute to achieving the Zero Overflow Aspirations.
-The WNO Objectives are key to the future management of the overflows as the consent
+The WNO Objectives are key to the future management of the overflows as the consent conditions require consent holder to achieve the